Hans Noble with David Bowman on the right.

 Cyril O’Boyle was not the first top class Irish athlete to run for Clydesdale Harriers – Hans Noble had that honour.
 He was an Irish International cross country runner who came to Scotland to work on the ‘Empress of Britain’, a liner being built at John Brown’s Shipyard in the mid 1920’s, and immediately joined up with the club.

 He was clearly a class athlete and raced frequently for and within the club.
-He probably joined the club in mid or late 1929 – the club minutes of the day were unique in that only said that there were ’17 new members’ (27/11/28), 4 new members (9/1/28) and so on.
+He probably joined the club in mid or late 1929 – the club minutes of the day were unique in that they only said that there were ’17 new members’ (27/11/28), 4 new members (9/1/28) and so on.
+Normally the new members were named.
 The report in the minute book of the time on the club championship in January 1929 reported “The event of the season from the club point of view was contested o’er the historic soil of Erskine (on this occasion a trifle muddier than usual) the distance being slightly less than the usual 7 miles.
 H Noble proved a worthy winner in the excellent time of 40 minutes 35 seconds while W Chalk was second 12 seconds behind Noble and J McShane third in 4:32.
 Truly as close a finish as might be desired.’
 (The secretary at the time was often quite poetic in his reporting using words like o’er and ‘twas fairly often.)
 The same minute had the following remarks from President McNamara further through: “Mr J McNamara paid tribute to the admirable team spirit and the conscientiousness displayed by H Noble in training.
 The club was fortunate in having such a leader for their West District Team.”
 The team was duly chosen and the minute for the meeting on 4th March 1929 (below) had reports on both District and National Championships.

 Clydesdale gained tenth position in this race which is one place better than last year.
 The counting six were Noble 17th, T McAuley 33rd, S Davidson 78th, W Scott 79th, W Chalk 102nd, J McShane 104th.”